 The old days of trying to game the system by Pinning repeatedly are gone, as we mentioned with group boards.
 It’s back to basics.
-Verify your domain, optimize your Pins, use rich keywords, and make sure your site is strong.
+Verify your website on Pinterest, optimize your Pins, use rich keywords, and make sure your site is strong.

 If you’re still unsure about the Smart Feed, check out this in-depth article by our CEO Danny Maloney outlining all the ways changes, and advantages, that the Smart Feed brings.

 10) Rich Pins Reduce Site Traffic

 Rich Pins provide extra information in the Pin description.
 Recipes outline ingredients and products have purchasing information.
 Many users believe that the extra information limits the click through traffic.